eatlas/World_AIMS_Marine-satellite-imagery/README.md

 # Check the .git/config file to ensure the setup looks good.

-# Replace BRANCH with the name of the branch you want to push.
+# GEE seems to display and use the master branch.
-git push all main
+git push all master
 ```
 The .git/config file should look similar to the following (except with your Google username).
+Note: I initially pushed to the `main` branch, unfortunately the Google Earth Engine seems to
+only update from the `master` branch.
 ```
 [remote "origin"]
 	url = https://earthengine.googlesource.com/users/<username>/World_AIMS_Marine-satellite-imagery